-Reactive oxygen species (ROS), generated as byproducts of oxidative metabolism in mitochondria, can interact with biomolecules and damage various cellular components.
-Aerobic organisms developed a complex network of antioxidant defense (AD) system as a protection against harmful effects of ROS in order to maintain tissue homeostasis.
-The AD system primarily includes the AD enzymes such as: superoxide dismutases (both copper zinc, CuZn SOD and manganese containing, Mn SOD, EC 1.15.1.1), catalase (CAT, EC 1.11.1.6), peroxidase (GSH-Px, EC 1.11.1.9), glutathione-S-transferase (GST, EC 2.5.1.18) and glutathione reductase (GR, EC 1.6.4.2).
-As low molecular weight components we can mention reduced glutathione (GSH), vitamins E and C, flavonoids, etc. (Halliwell and Gutteridge 1999).
+Reactive oxygen species (ROS), generated as by-products of oxidative metabilism in mitochondria, can interact with biomolecules and damage various cellular components.
+Aerobic organisms developed a complex network of antioxidant defense (AD) system as a protection against harmful effects of ROS and maintenance of tissue homeostasis.
+The AD system primarily includes the AD enzymes such as: superoxide dismutases (both copper zinc, CuZn SOD and manganese containing, Mn SOD, EC 1.15.1.1), catalase (CAT, EC 1.11.1.6), glutathione peroxidase (GSH-Px, EC 1.11.1.9), glutatahione-S-transferase (GST, EC 2.5.1.18) and glutathione reductase (GR, EC 1.6.4.2).
+As low molecular weight components we can highlight reduced glutathione (GSH), vitamins E and C, flavonoids, etc. (Halliwell and Gutteridge, 1999).
 However, when ROS generation exceeds the antioxidant capacity of cells, oxidative stress develops, potentially causing tissue damage (Araujo et al. 2006).
-Organization of the AD system is species-, organand tissue-specific and susceptible to alterations in response to both oxidative stress and changes of the tissue metabolic activity (Kasapović et al. 2001, Marković et al. 2006, Ognjanović et al. 1995, 2003, Žikić et al. 1996, 1997, 2001, Pajović et al. 1997, 2003, 2006, Saičić et al. 1998, 2006).
+Organization of the AD system is species-, organ- and tissue- specific and susceptible to alterations in response to both oxidative stress and changes of the tissue metabolic activity (Kasapović et al. 2001, Marković et al. 2006, Ognjanović et al. 1995, 2003, Žikić et al. 1996, 1997, 2001, Pajović et al. 1997, 2003, 2006, Saičić et al. 1998, 2006).
 Specificities of AD system in the brain can be seen not only at the level of its organization, but also at the level of its regulation.
-In the brain as a central regulatory organ, the balance between free radical production and AD system is of utmost importance for several reasons.
-The brain requires about 20 % of total oxygen demand of the body (Nistico et al. 1992).
-This tissue is characterized by a high rate of oxidative metabolic activity, numerous cell membranes and a high concentration of readily oxidizable substrates (e.g. membrane lipid poyunsaturated fatty acids), high amounts of iron, especially in some regions (Weber, 1994) and endogenous generation of reactive oxygen metabolites bv specific neurochemical reactions (monoamine oxidase [MAO; EC 1.4.3.4] catalyzing oxidation of catecholamines), prostaglandin metabolism (Evans 1993), activation of macrophage-type microglial cells (Hall and Broughler 1993) and nitric oxide generation by endothelial cells and neurons (Snyder 1992).
-In addition, low levels of AD enzymes have been detected in the rat brain in comparison with other tissues (Hothersall et al. 1981, Herman 1983).
+In the brain as a central regulatory tissue, balance between free radical production and AD system is of utmost importance for several reasons.
+The brain requires about one-fifth of total oxygen demand of the body (Nistico et al. 1992).
+This tissue is characterized by a high rate of oxidative metabolic activity, numerous membranes and a high concentration of readily oxidizable substrates (e.g., membrane lipid poyunsaturated fatty acids), high amounts of iron, especially in some regions (Weber, 1994) and endogenous generation of reactive oxygen metabolites by specific neurochemical reactions (monoamine oxidase [MAO; EC 1.4.3.4] catalyzed oxidation of catecholamines), prostaglandin metabolism (Evans, 1993), activation of macrophage-type microglial cells (Hall and Broughler, 1993) and nitric oxide generation by endothelial cells and neurones (Snyder, 1992).
+In addition, low levels of AD enzymes have been detected in the rat brain in comparison with other tissues (Hothersall et al. 1981, Herman, 1983).

-Biological effects of the sexual steroid hormones represent the base for many physiological and pathophysiological processes.
-These hormones, as a group of regulatory molecules produced by the endocrine system, regulate sexual behavior, prepare the organism for reproduction, enable it to adapt to the changes in its environment and regulate ion concentrations in the body fluids.
-By their selective influence on gene transcription and RNA production, these molecules control the biosynthesis of specific proteins, thus realizing their biological effects at a physiological level (Ing 2005).
+Biological effects of the sexual steroid hormones are at the base of many physiological and pathophysiological processes.
+These hormones, as a group of regulatory molecules produced by the endocrine system, regulate sexual behaviour, prepare the organism for reproduction, enable it to adapt to the changes in its environment and regulate ion concentrations in the body fluids.
+By their selective influence on gene transcription and production of ribonucleic acid (RNA) molecules, these molecules control the biosynthesis of specific proteins, thus realizing their biological effects at a physiological level (Ing 2005).
 Steroid hormones can exert their influence even independently of the genome transcription (Kane 1976, Prange et al., Klaiber et al. 1979).
 The ovarian steroids produce their effects by acting on numerous target tissues and organs, such as the cerebral blood vessels (Stirone et al. 2005).